-SCD Centre for Gospels Research Launch Speech, 28 September 2017
+SCD Centre for Gospels and Acts Research Launch Speech, 28 September 2017

 Centres of Excellence are a normal feature of universities with serious research intentions.
 But, along with its academic goals, any decent university will also be concerned with training its students to contribute usefully and ethically to society and modelling this ideal through its staff.
 For a Christian institution of Higher Education, and a theological provider in particular, this second goal means training students to grow in Christian understanding and help build up the church, in its fullest sense, as well as encouraging its staff to pursue their own Christian calling in an exemplary way.